finleygn/wordsearch/README.md

 `0,87` -> `45,52` -> `46`

-and the 46th letter in the wordlist is `and`.
+and the 46th index in the wordlist is `and`.

 #### With wildcards